tkonopka/shrt/inst/doc/projects.md

 # `shrt`: Project management

-This vignette demonstrate function in the `projects` range.
+This vignette demonstrates function in the `projects` range.